 Coronoid disease can affect many different breeds of dog but large breeds are most often affected, particularly Labradors, Golden Retrievers and Rottweilers.
 Signs of forelimb lameness and/or elbow stiffness are often first seen at around 5-8 months of age but can be later.
-It is appropriate to treat the initial episode of lameness with a period of rest and antiinflammatory pain killers (known as NSAIDs, pronounced 'en-sades').
+It is appropriate to treat the initial episode of lameness with a period of rest and anti-inflammatory pain killers (known as NSAIDs, pronounced 'en-sades').
 If lameness persists or is recurrent than x-rays are often taken.
-X-rays do not allow specific assessment of the coronoid process but they are useful to rule-out other conditions of the elbow and they will often (but not invariably) show evidence of secondary OA which is a good indicator that elbow pathology is present.
-In order to characterise the pathology however, further investigations will be required and this will generally require referral to an orthopaedic surgeon.
+X-rays do not allow specific assessment of the coronoid process but they are useful to rule-out other conditions of the elbow and they will often (but not always) show evidence of secondary OA which is a good indicator that elbow pathology is present.
+In order to characterise the pathology however, further investigations will be required and this will generally require referral to an orthopaedic specialist.